observablehq/framework/docs/markdown.md

 ![A happy kitten](https://placekitten.com/200/300)
 ```

-## Converting from a notebook
+## Converting notebooks

-To create a Markdown file from a public notebook, use the `observable convert` command:
+To help you convert a public Observable notebook to Observable Markdown, Framework includes the `observable convert` utility.
+Just run:

 ```sh echo
 npm run observable convert <notebook url>
 ```

 Or with Yarn:

 ```sh echo
 yarn observable convert <notebook url>
 ```

-Note that, due to [syntax differences](https://observablehq.com/framework/javascript) between Observable notebooks and
-Observable Framework, converted notebooks may require further
-changes to function correctly.
-For example, to convert the notebook at `https://observablehq.com/@d3/zoomable-sunburst` to Markdown, run the following command in your `docs` directory:
+Note that, due to [syntax differences](./javascript) between notebooks and Framework, the resulting page may require further changes to function correctly.
+For example, to convert the notebook at `https://observablehq.com/@d3/zoomable-sunburst` to Observable Markdown, run the following command in the project directory:

 ```sh echo
 npm run observable convert https://observablehq.com/@d3/zoomable-sunburst
 ```

-This will create 2 files: `zoomable-sunburst.md` and `flare-2.json` (the file attachment in the notebook).
-You can then view the markdown file in your dev environment, but you will see a few errors that needs to be corrected:
+This creates two files: `zoomable-sunburst.md` (combining Markdown and JavaScript) and `flare-2.json` (data).
+Move them to your documents folder (_e.g._, `src/`), then [preview](./getting-started#test-live-preview) the page (typically at `http://127.0.0.1:3000/zoomable-sunburst`).
+You should see a few errors that need to be corrected:

-Change the `chart` cell definition to an arrow function:
+a) Change the `chart` cell definition to an arrow function:

 ```js run=false
 const chart = () => {
   // Specify the chart’s dimensions.